Martin Stickles

-Martin Stickles (February 7, 1870 – January 25, 1901), known as The Kelso Killer, was an American serial killer who murdered three people in Cowlitz County, Washington, between 1899 and 1900.
+Martin Stickles (February 7, 1870 – January 25, 1901), known as The Kelso Killer, was an American serial killer who murdered three people in Cowlitz County, Washington, in 1899 and 1900.
 Convicted of these murders and sentenced to death, he was executed for the killings a year later, despite concerns over a possible mental illness.

 Early life

-Stickles was born on February 7, 1870, in Adams County, Iowa, but was brought to Washington when he was 18 months old when his whole family moved to the state.
-According to his mother, Martin was born a sickly child who would always get mad at everybody without any discernible reason, and was considered "unnatural".
-Little is known about his life before the murders, but by the time of the killings, Stickles was living as a recluse on a scow, sailing along the Columbia, Cowlitz and Coweeman Rivers, earning a living as a fisherman.
+Stickles was born on February 7, 1870, in Adams County, Iowa, but was taken to Washington when he was 18 months old when his whole family moved to the state.
+According to his mother, Martin was born a sickly child and was "always unnatural".
+Little is known about his life before the murders, but by the time of the killings, Stickles was living as a recluse on a scow, sailing along the Columbia, Cowlitz, and Coweeman Rivers, earning a living as a fisherman.

 Murders

 William Shanklin

 The first victim was a bachelor farmer named William B. Shanklin, a former neighbor of Stickles whom he had known since an early age.
 On November 22, 1899, while Shanklin was eating supper at the dinner table of his cabin in Kelso, Martin shot him with a rifle through the window, killing him on the spot.
 He then broke into the house and stole any valuable items he could find, setting it ablaze to cover up his tracks.
-Despite the local sheriffs' efforts to solve the case, and a $300 reward from governor John Rankin Rogers, nobody was convicted.
+Despite the local sheriffs' efforts to solve the case and a $300 reward from Governor John Rankin Rogers, nobody was convicted.
 Another man, a weaver, was initially tried for the murder but later released, and it was claimed that Stickles had attended the trial.

 The Knapp couple

-Nearly a year later, on November 28, 1900, Stickles travelled to Castle Rock, where an aged couple, Cornelius Knapp and his wife, were living.
+A year later, on November 28, 1900, Stickles traveled to Castle Rock, where an aged couple, Cornelius Knapp and his wife, lived.
 While they were having supper at their table, both were fatally shot with a rifle through a window.
-Like the previous case, Stickles burgled the house and stole all the valuables, though didn't set it on fire.
+Like in the previous case, Stickles stole all the valuables, though he didn't set the house on fire.